maelfabien/maelfabien.github.io/index.md

 - [Entrepreneurship](https://maelfabien.github.io/ent/)
 - [Several Projects](https://maelfabien.github.io/projects/)

-All codes and exercises of this website are hosted on GitHub in a dedicated repository :
+All codes and exercises of this website are hosted on GitHub in a dedicated repository:

 <div class="github-card" data-github="maelfabien/Machine_Learning_Tutorials" data-width="100%" data-height="" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

-I also enjoy to travel a lot and have planned a 4 months world tour for the end of 2019 (South East Asia, New Zealand, Tahiti, South America).
-Outside of Data Science, my interests are:
-- Hiking
-- Running
-- Fitness
-- Entrepreneurship

-I'd like to start a Ph.D. in applied Machine learning related topics in March 2020.

-I started a freelance activity, and if you're looking for a freelance data scientist on a project, [send me a quick message](https://maelfabien.github.io/form.html).
-You can [contact me](mailto:mael.fabien@gmail.com) if you think we could work together, or if you have any question or remark.
+You can [contact me](mailto:mael.fabien@gmail.com) if you think we could work together on an article or a project, or if you have any question / remark.
 If you would like to get to know more about me and my projects, feel free to check out my [resume](https://maelfabien.github.io/assets/files/CV_2019_MF.pdf).
 I'm uploading on this blog some content that I'm writing in my free time.
 I'm trying to upload one article per week.

-I recently launched a newsletter in which I gather some cool articles I wrote on a topic, interesting Github repositories, projects, papers and more!
+I recently launched a newsletter in which I gather some articles I wrote on a topic, interesting Github repositories, projects, papers and more!
 If you want to stay in the loop, I'll try to send 1 email per month :)

 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">